shekharc3/shekharc3.github.io/_pages/about.md

 Manuscript in Preparation
 ===
 ▪ Identifying the demands of justice in Indigenous groups facing environmental risks: The case of a climate change-induced forced migration of a Native American community in Louisiana. <small> Manuscript in preparation.
-(With Janelle Knox-Hayes) <small> <br>
+(With Janelle Knox-Hayes[Janelle Knox-Hayes](https://dusp.mit.edu/janelle-knox-hayes)) <small> <br>

 Abstract <br>